koskenni/pytwolc/docs/intro.rst

 References
 ----------

+.. [koskenniemi1983] Kimmo Koskenniemi, 1983,
+		     *Two-level Morphology: A General Computational
+		     Model for Word-Form Recognition and Production*,
+		     University of Helsinki, Department of General Linguistics, Publications, Number 11.
+160 pages.

-.. [karttunen1987] Lauri Karttunen and Kimmo Koskenniemi and Ronald M. Kaplan, 1987: "A compiler for two-level phonological rules", in M. Dalrymple, R. Kaplan, L. Karttunen, K. Koskenniemi, S. Shaio and M. Wescoat, editors, *Tools for Morphological Analysis*, pp. 1-61, Center for the Study of Language and Information, Stanford University, Vol. 87-108, CSLI Reports, Palo Alto, California, USA
+.. [karttunen1987] Lauri Karttunen and Kimmo Koskenniemi and
+		   Ronald M. Kaplan, 1987:
+		   "A compiler for two-level phonological rules",
+		   in M. Dalrymple, R. Kaplan, L. Karttunen,
+		   K. Koskenniemi, S. Shaio and M. Wescoat, editors, *Tools for Morphological Analysis*, pp. 1-61,
+		   Center for the Study of Language and Information, Stanford University, Vol. 87-108, CSLI Reports,
+		   Palo Alto, California, USA.

+.. [karttunen1993] Lauri Karttunen, 1993: "Finite-state Constraints",
+		   in *Proceedings of the International Conference on Current Issues in Computational Linguistics*, June 10-14, 1991.
+                   Universiti Sains Malaysia, Penang, Malaysia},
+		   pp. 173-194.

 ..
     bibliography:: kmkbib.bib